MarkAZhang/commerce_viirs_hack/README.md

-In this project, we attempt to use the Department of Commerce's satellite-collected images of nighttime light levels across the United States of America to estimate the number of new construction / demolition permits in specific cities as a proof-of-concept study.
-We conduct this study on the cities of New York City (all five boroughs) and Chicago.
+In this project, we attempt to use the Department of Commerce's satellite-collected images of nighttime light levels across the United States of America to estimate the number of new construction permits in as a proof-of-concept study of how missing data points like these could be filled in.
+We conduct this study on the cities of New York City and Chicago.

 ### Data Sources
 The following datasets were used in this project: